Tiangewang0524/Unimelb-COMP90019-Project/README.md

 ## 2. Data partition and storage
 Split files from 1 and import into CouchDB.
+Partition code is in the Data analysis/Deep analysis/o0Test.py.

 ## 3. Data analysis
 **3.1 Elementary analysis**